jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-the code compiles, executes and outputs:
+The code compiles, executes and outputs:

 ```shell
 > ./constexample